Dr Laura Nuttall

 As well as studying gravitational waves, our group is also involved in the Gravitational-wave Optical Transient Observer (GOTO).
 The project's primary objective to identify optical counterparts to gravitational-wave events.
 GOTO consists of multiple wide-field telescopes on a single mount; currently there are 4 located in La Palma covering ~18 square degrees.
 Soon, we will add more telescopes in La Palma to bring the total up 16.
 We are also in the process of building another GOTO in Australia.

 I received an MPhys in Physics, Astrophysics and Cosmology from Lancaster University in 2009, as well as the chancellor’s medal.
 I then moved to Cardiff University to study gravitational waves and work in the LIGO Scientific Collaboration.
 My graduate research focussed on electromagnetic follow-up of gravitational-wave events; I received my PhD in 2013.
 I then moved to the University of Wisconsin-Milwaukee where my research diversified to characterising the Advanced LIGO detectors.
 In 2015 I continued my doctoral research at Syracuse University, researching the application of data quality to the search for gravitational waves from the merger of compact objects.
 In 2017 I returned to Cardiff University as a Sêr Cymru MSCA COFUND Fellow.
 I then moved to the ICG as a senior lecturer in August 2018 to start a gravitational-wave research group with Andy Lundgren and Ian Harry.
-I became a Reader of Astrophysics in September 2021.
+I was awarded a UKRI Future Leaders Fellowship in October 2020 and became a Reader of Astrophysics in September 2021.

 My research focusses on a number of areas of gravitational-wave astronomy, but in particular: